 Now, don’t skimp on the sprinkles!
 You’ll need an entire 4oz bottle for one batch (that’s about 1/2 cup of sprinkles, although they were more like 3 ounces by weight).

-I used the these pastel sequin sprinkles from Sweetapolita, which are slightly smaller/thicker than the confetti quins I used previously in my funfetti recipes.
+I used the these pastel sequin sprinkles, which are slightly smaller/thicker than the confetti quins I used previously in my funfetti recipes.
 You could also grab some Christmas quins to make funfetti cookies fit for Santa (another perk to quins is they keep their shape during baking, so the christmas trees and holly leaves would stay recognizable even after baking!)

 The balls of sugar-rolled dough can also be frozen: simply arrange on a parchment-lined baking sheet, freeze overnight until solid, then transfer to a zip-top bag (labeled with the cook temperature and time) until you are ready to bake them.
 You can bake them straight from frozen, simply add 1-2 minutes of cook time.

 (Note: the picture above shows balls of dough ready to freeze.
 When baking, you want to leave a generous 2 inches or so of space between cookies [I fit about 11 on a half sheet pan] to account for spreading).

 This recipe will make just over 2 dozen 3-inch cookies, or, if you switched to a smaller cookie scoop, you could get almost twice that many (adjust cooking time accordingly).
 This smaller size would be sturdier for shipping, if you have any cookie-care packages to send out this holiday season.

 Soft and chewy sugar cookies speckled with rainbow sprinkles, made from scratch without any box mix.
 The cream cheese and oil in the dough helps keep these cookies soft long after they are baked.